 - Company background.
 Have a one-page background prepared and ready in case a journalist wants to learn more about your company’s history.
 If you begin working with a new business partner or vendor, the background will provide insight that will help them better understand how to work with you.
 This company background may or may not be different from the one posted in the “About” section of your website.

 - Press photos.
 You’ll want to hire a professional photographer to take care of photos that will be used by the press or in marketing materials, but amateur photography will serve you well for most of your social media needs.
 For example, I work with a pizza chain that is very active in the community.
-In running their blog, I always need photos of food, from events, of employees, etc. Because they add photos to Dropbox as soon as an event is over, I have a ready supply for keeping the blog authentic, without having to resort to stock photos.
-Types of photos you’ll want to gather include company principals, products, store (interior and exterior), and events.
+In running their blog, I always need photos of food, events, employees, etc. Because they add photos to Dropbox as soon as an event is over, I have a ready supply for keeping the blog authentic, without having to resort to stock photos.
+Types of photos you’ll want to gather and organize include company principals, products, store (interior and exterior), and events.